Gozenzawa Glacier

 Gozenzawa Glacier is located on the eastern side of Mount Ōyama in the Tateyama Mountains.

 Geography

 It was the first recorded glacier in Japan.
-Before its identification as a glacier, it was believed that the world's most easterly glacier was on the Kamchatka Peninsula in Russia.
+Before its identification as a glacier, it was believed that the world's most easterly glacier outside Antarctica was on the Kamchatka Peninsula in Russia.

 Exploration

 The exploration of the glacier was started in 2009 by drilling a 20 m hole in Tateyama Caldera.
 By 2011, GPS readings showed that the glacier had moved by about 7 to 32 centimeters.